dlamotte/letsencrypt-aws/README.md

 `boto3` documentation).
 See below for which AWS permissions are required.

-`letsencrypt-aws` takes it's configuration via the `LETSENCRYPT_AWS_CONFIG` environment variable.
+`letsencrypt-aws` takes it's configuration via the `LETSENCRYPT_AWS_CONFIG` environment variable directly or via a file pointed to by the environment variable `LETSENCRYPT_AWS_CONFIG_FILE`.
 This should be a JSON object with the following schema:

 ```json
 {